 Introduction for Credit Unions

 The Fitness and Probity Regime applies to Credit Unions and to persons performing certain functions within a Credit Union.
-In 2013 the Central Bank issued regulations for credit unions (in accordance with the Central Bank Reform Act 2010) which identify the functions, referred to as Controlled Functions (CFs) and Pre-Approval Controlled Functions (PCFs), within a credit union that are subject to the Fitness and Probity Regime.
+In 2013 the Central Bank issued regulations for credit unions (in accordance with the Central Bank Reform Act 2010) (2013 Regulations) which identify the functions, referred to as Controlled Functions (CFs) and Pre-Approval Controlled Functions (PCFs), within a credit union that are subject to the Fitness and Probity Regime.
+The 2013 Regulations have been amended by regulations issued in 2018 and 2023.

-There are 2 CF positions set out in the 2013 Regulations:
+There are 2 CF positions set out in the original 2013 Regulations:

-There are also 2 PCF positions set out in the 2013 Regulations:
+There are also 2 PCF positions set out in the original 2013 Regulations:

-Effective from 1 October 2024, linked to the application of the Minimum Competency Code (MCC) to credit unions for all activities which are within scope of the MCC, the Fitness and Probity 2023 (Amendment) Regulations for Credit Unions will introduce a further 6 CFs as follows:
+On 1 October 2024, linked to the application of the Minimum Competency Code (MCC) to credit unions for all activities which are within scope of the MCC, the Fitness and Probity 2023 (Amendment) Regulations for Credit Unions (2023 Regulations) amend the 2013 Regulations by prescribing additional CFs in respect of credit unions as follows:

 Credit Unions also authorised as Retail Intermediaries

-In 2015 the Central Bank issued the Fitness and Probity 2015 Regulations for Credit Unions (in accordance with the Central Bank Reform Act 2010) which identify certain functions, referred to as CFs and PCFs, within credit unions that are also authorised as retail intermediaries, which are subject to the Fitness and Probity Regime.
+In 2015 the Central Bank issued the Fitness and Probity 2015 Regulations for Credit Unions (in accordance with the Central Bank Reform Act 2010) (2015 Regulations) which identified certain functions, referred to as CFs and PCFs, within credit unions that are also authorised as retail intermediaries, and subject to the Fitness and Probity Regime.
+The 2015 Regulations prescribed the same two PCFs originally prescribed in the 2013 Regulations in respect of credit unions, together with eleven CFs, two of which were originally prescribed in the 2013 Regulations.

 Additional PCFs for credit unions with total assets of at least €100 million